How a speeding ticket impacts your insurance in Tennessee

 Bundle your policies

 Another popular way to get a lower car insurance premium is to bundle two or more policies, most commonly auto and home, renters, condo or life insurance.
 Purchasing two insurance policies from the same carrier can help you save money off of both policies.

 In Tennessee, the major penalties associated with a speeding ticket are monetary fines and a higher car insurance premium.
 However, drivers who already have points on their record could face a potential license suspension if they receive another ticket.

 Frequently asked questions

-The average cost of car insurance in Tennessee is $1,338 per year for a full coverage policy and $371 per year for a minimum coverage policy.
-For comparison, the national average rate is $1,674 for full coverage.
-Tennessee drivers could pay more or less than average based on factors like their driving record, credit score, and the makes and models of their vehicles.
+The average cost of car insurance in Tennessee is $1,429 per year for a full coverage policy and $371 per year for a minimum coverage policy.
+For comparison, the national average rate is $2,014 per year for full coverage and $622 per year for minimum coverage.
+Tennessee drivers could pay more or less than average based on factors like their driving record, credit score, and the make and model of their vehicle.

 Tennessee car insurance laws state that drivers must carry at least 25/50/15 liability insurance.
 A minimum coverage policy includes $25,000 in bodily injury coverage per person, $50,000 in bodily injury coverage per accident and $15,000 for property damage coverage.
 Many insurance experts would recommend that you purchase more than minimum coverage if you can afford it to ensure that you are more financially covered in the event of a serious accident, since you will be liable for any costs over the amount of your coverage limits.